Goodman-lab/Script_im/README.md

 # Script_im

+Scripts supporting 'Computational insights on the origin of enantioselectivity in reactions with diarylprolinol silyl ether catalysts via a radical pathway' Org.
+Chem.
+Front., 2022,9, 3730-3738, DOI	https://doi.org/10.1039/D2QO00354F

 Scripts for computational investigations of large and flexible chemical systems based on the conformation labelling system, ONIOM calculations in Python 3

 Download the entire script_im/